Search

 The Science Behind the Softness

-The softness of Merino wool is a result of its fibers, which are significantly thinner than traditional wool.
-These fibers measure 12-24 microns in diameter, a dimension that is critical to the material’s tactile properties.
+The softness of Merino wool is due to its fibers, which are significantly thinner than traditional wool.
+These fibers measure 12-24 microns in diameter, a dimension critical to the material’s tactile properties.
 To put this into perspective, the diameter of human hair ranges from about 70 to 100 microns, making Merino wool fibers much finer and softer in comparison.

 This satisfactory caliber of Merino wool sets it apart from other wool varieties.
 With its coarser fibers, traditional wool can often feel itchy and uncomfortable when worn directly against the skin.